esl/MongooseIM/doc/user-guide/Getting-started.md

 If the command replies `nodedown` then MongooseIM is not running.
 If MongooseIM is properly running, it will show its version.

-Alternatively, you can also launch the server in the interactive mode:
+When needed, you can also launch the server in the interactive mode:
 ```bash
 $ mongooseimctl live
 ```